 The KM360 is a simple and inexpensive mechanical keyboard.
-It does not have an aggressive stylized design of flashing colored lights, but G.SKILL managed to make quite a decent gaming keyboard at a low cost.
+It does not have an aggressive stylized design of flashing colored lights, but G.SKILL made quite a decent gaming keyboard at a low cost.

 To keep the keyboard compact, there is no number pad in it.
 This keyboard uses the Cherry MX Red switches, which gives it a great feel while working on it.

 The last on our list of best gaming keyboards under $100 is Redragon K552-RGB.
-This wired TenKeyLess model is made up of a mix of rigid plastic and metal with no flex.
-It boasts full RGB backlighting and 18 various effects that you can cycle through right on the board.
+This wired TenKeyLess model comprises a mix of rigid plastic and metal with no flex.
+It boasts full RGB backlighting and 18 effects you can cycle through on the board.

 Because the board has a high profile but no wrist rest, you may need to purchase one separately to feel more comfortable.
-Overall, if you’re looking for a low-cost mechanical keyboard, this is a good choice.
+Overall, this is a good choice if you’re looking for a low-cost mechanical keyboard.

 Also Read: 8 Best Free Webcam Software for Windows 10

-If your budget is more than $100 and you are looking for premium gaming laptops, stay tuned for our next article.
+Stay tuned for our next article if your budget is more than $100 and you are looking for premium gaming laptops.